Learn the science behind:

 A cake donut is a donut that’s made without yeast and instead uses baking powder or baking soda to puff up into the nice round donut shape.
 A cake donut is denser than a yeast donut and has a more crumbly bite than a yeast donut.
 A yeast donut contains more fat in the recipe (the final fat content though also depends strongly on how it’s been fried).

 Cake donuts tend to be a little more crispy on the outside than yeast donuts and according to some, they lend themselves better for dunking in a drink than yeast donuts do (although I would never dunk my donut).
+The cake donut is younger than its yeast counterpart though, since it could only develop with the invention of baking powder & baking soda whereas humanity has been using yeast a lot longer.

 Is a cake donut baked or fried?

 Cake donuts can be made with both frying in oil or baking in the oven.
 Which one you use will depend on the recipe you use.
 Not all recipes are suitable for both methods.
 Since frying in oil goes a lot faster (oil transfers heat more efficiently) it can handle a different bake than baking in the oven.
 On the other hand, when you’re baking your donuts in a donut baking tray, your donut batter can be a lot more liquid (it doesn’t have to keep its shape as much).
+I would challenge whether a baked donut doesn’t just become a muffin/cupcake in the shape of a donut, but I guess opinions differ.

 Making cake donuts is quick